-Note: This guide was published in July 2011.
-For an updated version, see here.
+Note: This guide was published in 2010.
+See our updated version here!

 Times Square is probably one of the single most frequented sites in New York among tourists.
 Visitors from far and wide flock to be at "The Crossroads of the World," or just to purchase discounted theater tickets at the TKTS booth.
 While there are plenty of chain restaurants, convenient for eating on the run as you try to catch up to your tour group, there are also numerous independent restaurants better for a good sandwich, a quick meal, or a nicer dinner.
 Here are some of our suggestions.